 Supportive Services for Veteran Families (SSVF)

-St. Vincent de Paul began the Supportive Services for Veteran Families program in 2014 to serve homeless veterans and their families.
-The goal of the Supportive Services for Veteran Families is to rapidly house homeless veterans and to improve housing stability for very low-income veteran families who may be in danger of losing housing.
-Eligible households receive case management services and financial assistance in order to obtain and/or maintain stable housing.
-The SSVF Program serves homeless or at risk of homelessness veteran families in the following counties: Allen, Auglaize Champaign, Clark, Clinton, Darke, Greene, Mercer, Miami, Montgomery, Preble, Shelby, and Wayne county (Indiana).
+St. Vincent de Paul began its Veteran’s program in 2013 to serve homeless Veterans and their families who are in need of housing assistance.
+The goal of the Supportive Services for Veteran Families program (SSVF) is to promote housing stability among very low-income Veteran families who reside in or are transitioning to permanent housing.
+Eligible households receive case management, financial assistance, and/or community connections in order to obtain and maintain stable housing.
+St. Vincent de Paul's SSVF program covers 12 counties in Ohio (Allen, Auglaize, Champaign, Clark, Clinton, Darke, Greene, Mercer, Miami, Montgomery, Preble, and Shelby) and one county in Indiana (Wayne).

 - Have very low-income (household income does not exceed 50% of area median income)

-- Be homeless or at risk of becoming homeless
+- Be homeless or at imminent risk of becoming homeless

 SSVF Intake Hotline: 1-888-751-1238

 Visit the website at veterans.stvincentdayton.org.

 The funding for this program is made possible through the Department of Veteran Affairs.